christhomas16/meeting_transcriber/README.md

 ## ✨ Features

-- **🎙️ Live Transcription Preview**: Get a real-time feed of the conversation as it happens, with Voice Activity Detection (VAD) to prevent transcription of silence.
+- **🎙️ Live Transcription Preview**: Get a real-time feed of the conversation as it happens.
-- **🎯 Advanced Speaker Identification**: Uses `pyannote/speaker-diarization-3.1` combined with voice embeddings to accurately distinguish between multiple speakers, even those with similar voices.
+- **🎯 Advanced Speaker Identification**: Uses voice embeddings to accurately distinguish between multiple speakers.
-- **📝 High-Quality Local Summarization**: Leverages a local LLM via **Ollama** (e.g., `magistral`, `llama3`) for a superior meeting summary.
+- **📝 High-Quality Local Summarization**: Leverages a local LLM via **Ollama** (e.g., `llama3.2`, `gemma2:2b`) for a superior meeting summary.
-- **🗣️ High-Quality Final Transcript**: After the meeting, the full audio is processed to generate a highly accurate, speaker-separated transcript.
+- **🗣️ High-Quality Final Transcript**: Generates an accurate, speaker-separated transcript after the meeting concludes.
 - **📝 Automatic Meeting Summary**: A summary of the key points and speakers is automatically generated at the end.
 - **💾 Automatic File Saving**: The complete summary and transcript are saved to a timestamped text file.
-- **⚙️ Simple & Robust**: Records for up to 10 minutes or until `Ctrl+C` is pressed, then processes the entire conversation at once for maximum accuracy.
+- **⚙️ Simple & Robust**: Records for up to 10 minutes or until `Ctrl+C` is pressed, then processes the entire conversation at once.

 ## 🚀 How It Works